dotnet/arcade/Documentation/ArcadeSdk.md

 ### Single build output
 All build outputs are located under a single directory called `artifacts`.
-The RepoToolset defines the following output structure:
+The Arcade SDK defines the following output structure:

 ```
 artifacts